sesam/tarpaulin/README.md

 Tarpaulin is currently licensed under the terms of both the MIT license and the Apache License (Version 2.0).
 See LICENSE-MIT and LICENSE-APACHE for more details.

+## Project name
+A tarpaulin is a waterproof cloth used to cover cargo on a ship.

 ## Thanks